rbisdorff/Digraph3/docSphinx/pearls.rst

    Asymmetric part of graffiti07 digraph

-We notice here that the *Net-Flows* ranking rule inverts in fact just three '*less well ranked than*' opinions and four '*better ranked than*' ones.
+We notice here that the *NetFlows* ranking rule inverts in fact just three '*less well ranked than*' opinions and four '*better ranked than*' ones.
 A similar look at the symmetric part, the pairwise '*as well rated as*' opinions, suggests a preordered preference structure in several *equivalently rated* classes.

    >>> from digraphs import SymmetricPartialDigraph
    >>> sg = SymmetricPartialDigraph(g)